CanonicalLtd/maas-docs/en/manage-ha.md

 balancer software.

-On each API server host, before `haproxy` is installed, `apache2` needs to be disabled.
-This is because both apache2 and haproxy listen on the same port (TCP 80):
+On each API server host, before `haproxy` is installed, `apache2` needs to be stopped (and disabled).
+This is because both apache2 and haproxy listen on the same port (TCP 80).
+Recall that apache2 is only used to redirect port 80 to port 5240.

 ```bash
 sudo systemctl stop apache2